NikoJ/example-for-mypart/README.md

-# example-for-mypart
-Sample task for MyPart
+#  Sample task for MyPart

+Technologies used: Scala, Apache Spark

+This example is demonstrative.
+Data source use databases such as Elasticsearch, Cassandra, PostgreSQL and file storage like HFDS.
+If you have docker write me.
+I will try to post the image to run